Actively Recruiting

 - Be between 35 and 75 years of age (inclusive)

-- Self-report being told by a healthcare provider that they have one or more of the following CVD-related conditions: pre-diabetes, diabetes, hypertension, hyperlipidemia/high cholesterol, or BMI of 30 or higher
+- Self-report having been told by a healthcare provider that they have one or more of the following CVD-related chronic conditions: pre-diabetes, diabetes, hypertension, high cholesterol, or BMI of 30 or higher

 - Have completed an initial visit with a CEO community health worker

-- Have one or more unmet social needs identified in areas such as housing stability, food security, transportation to medical appointments or work, employment, household utilities, healthcare access, health literacy, or social support
+- Have one or more unmet social needs in areas such as housing stability, food security, transportation, employment, household utilities, healthcare access, health literacy, or social support

 - Willing to consent to participate in the study and have regular access to a mobile device